kensanata/just-halberds/Knives.md

 guest from Hunland or whether their parents had ever taken them there.

 These questions are about player characters and their backgrounds.
-If the player likes to improvise these details, they get to entertain us at the table and to enrich our game and we get a glimpse into the past of our fellow characters.
+If the player likes to improvise these details, they get to entertain everybody at the table and to enrich the game and everybody gets a glimpse into the past of a fellow character.
 It’s a short moment of spotlight within the context of the game.
 The answer given by the player colours the answer you’re going to give about the inhabitants of Hunland.
 The questions build on each other.
 It’s a virtuous cycle.

 ### A question of character